Policy 5900 — Academic Unit Reviews

 The self-study report serves as a primary document for the review team.
 The most successful reviews are assisted by self-studies that are well organized, clearly written, and complete but concise.
 While the most successful reviews result from inclusive processes that involve the majority, if not all, of the members of the unit at each stage of the review, the quality of the self-study may be enhanced if a small steering group is responsible for its preparation and drafts are circulated to all members for comment.

 The goal is to provide the reviewers with sufficient information to have a broad understanding both of the unit and the context in which it operates.
-The Provost and Vice-President, Academic and Research, working with the Dean, will in each case determine specific issues to be considered by the review team.
+The Provost and Vice-President, Academic and Research, working with the Dean, may determine specific issues to be considered by the review team.

-The self-study report must contain the information listed in Sections a-g, and must submit the appropriate Appendices.
+The self-study report must contain the information listed in Sections a-g, as well as the appropriate Appendices.
 It is recommended that for prose answers, each subsection response be 300-600 words/1-2 pages long.
 Units may adjust the template to suit their individual circumstances, as long as the requested information is clearly presented.

 a) Unit Vision/Goals and History of the Unit